aziontech/bundler/README.md

 ## Supported

+E2E tests run daily in the [Vulcan Examples](https://github.com/aziontech/vulcan-examples/tree/main/examples) to ensure that the presets and frameworks continue to work correctly.

+Table:

 | Test                                 | Status |
 | ------------------------------------ | ------ |
 | Next 13 5 6 I18n                     | ✅      |